Moesgaard Museum: Prehistoric Trail

 The Prehistoric Trail is a 4 km trail that runs from the Moesgaard Manor to the beach and back transecting most of the 100 hectare area of garden, park, forest, fields and beaches that is owned by the Moesgaard Museum.
 Along the route are several reconstructed prehistoric buildings and burial mounds.
 The trail also passes through the Prehistoric Forest, an area divided into sections representing the successive forest types of Denmark since the ice sheets of the last ice age retreated.
 Points of interests – both historical and biological – are explained on information boards.

 For the most part the trail is marked by large white stones adorned with a red dot.

-The Prehistoric Trail leads you through the baroque-styled Manor Park, laid out around the same time Moesgaard Manor was constructed (in the 1770s) down to the field shown on maps as "Jens Michelsens toft".
+The Prehistoric Trail leads visitors through the baroque-styled Manor Park, laid out around the same time Moesgaard Manor was constructed (in the 1770s) down to the field shown on maps as "Jens Michelsens toft".
 Here are several stone burial chambers from various parts of Denmark illustrating how traditions of burial changed over time during the Stone and Bronze Ages.
 These were relocated here and carefully reconstructed when their original sites were lost to development.
 The field is grazed by Gotland sheep in the summer to keep the vegetation around the burial chambers down.

 The next points of interest along the trail include the old watermill, which today also houses a restaurant, and the ruin of a long barrow.
 The route then leads into the ancient woodland, the forest swamp, which is crossed on a footbridge.
 Among the Red Alders are tussocks rich in herbs.
 The trail continues through The Prehistoric Forest, which the museum planted in 1964 to illustrate the ecological succession in the forests of Denmark from the Stone Age until today.
-Thus the forest is divided into the periods Birch and Pine period (9550–8250 BC), Hazel and Pine (8250–7500 BC), Early Lime (7000–3800 BC), Late Lime (3800–700 BC) og Beech (700 BC – today).
+Thus the forest is divided into the periods Birch and Pine period (9550–8250 BC), Hazel and Pine (8250–7500 BC), Early Lime (7000–3800 BC), Late Lime (3800–700 BC) and Beech (700 BC – today).
 The trail exits the Beech period close to the beach.

 From the beach the trail leads back west through the forest past reconstructed houses including The Tustrup House.
 The original house was located in the town of Tustrup on the peninsula of Djursland north of Aarhus.
 This house was probably used for religious ceremonies and perhaps for storing dead bodies until all that remained was bones, which could then be placed in a passage grave or stone barrow.
 The Prehistoric Trail ends back at the Manor, which nowadays houses the museum administration, Aarhus University offices and student facilities.
 There is no public access to these buildings.
 However just across the road is the last point of interest on The Prehistoric Trail, the reconstructed stave church from a town about 35 km to the north of Moesgaard.